spirit-riddle/starunderscore.github.io/README.md

 ## About

-The Spirit Riddle project focuses on creating modular and accessible tools for developers, with an emphasis on simple, powerful prompts and documentation.
+The Star Underscore project focuses on creating modular and accessible tools for developers, with an emphasis on simple, powerful prompts and documentation.

-For more details, visit [spirit-riddle.com](https://spirit-riddle.com).
+For more details, visit [starunderscore.com](https://starunderscore.com).

 ## Getting Started